 |Wire Transfer||USD||24 hours||None|

-Traders can fund their accounts with wire transfer. itBit charges no deposit fees, while fees charged by your bank may apply.
+Traders can fund their accounts with a wire transfer. itBit charges no deposit fees, while fees charged by your bank may apply.

 Limits and Liquidity